observablehq/framework/docs/lib/topojson.md

 # TopoJSON

-[TopoJSON](https://github.com/topojson/topojson) is an extension of GeoJSON that encodes topology.
+[TopoJSON](https://github.com/topojson/topojson) is an extension of [GeoJSON](https://geojson.org/), a format for encoding geometry and geographic data structures, that further encodes topology.

-The [client](https://github.com/topojson/topojson-client) part of the library is available in Observable Markdown as `topojson`, allowing you to transform compact TopoJSON files to GeoJSON and display a map with—for instance—[Leaflet](leaflet), [D3](d3), or [Observable Plot](plot).
+The [TopoJSON client](https://github.com/topojson/topojson-client) library for working with TopoJSON is available in Observable Markdown as `topojson`, allowing you to transform compact TopoJSON files to GeoJSON and display a map with — for instance — [Leaflet](leaflet), [D3](d3), or [Observable Plot](plot).

-If you prefer to import it explicitly:
+If you prefer to import the TopoJSON client explicitly:

 ```js echo run=false
 import * as topojson from "npm:topojson-client";
 ```

-For an example, let’s load a file that describes the counties, states and general outline of the United States, already [projected](https://d3js.org/d3-geo/conic#geoAlbersUsa) to a frame of 975&times;610 pixels:
+For an example, let’s load a file that describes the counties, states and general outline of the United States, already projected using [Albers’ equal area-conic projection](https://d3js.org/d3-geo/conic#geoAlbersUsa) to a frame of 975&times;610 pixels:

 ```js echo
 const us = FileAttachment("counties-albers-10m.json").json();